 How to Treat Athlete's Foot

-Find out what causes athlete’s foot and 7 easy ways to treat and prevent it.
+Find out what causes athlete’s foot and 7 easy ways to treat and prevent these foot symptoms.

 Page 1 of 2

-Embarrassing medical symptoms shouldn’t keep you from talking to your doctor about them.
-I am always stunned to see patients live for years with certain conditions for fear of asking their doctor for help.
-Believe me when I tell you that there is no topic that is too embarrassing for us.
-We’ve heard and seen it all…and a lot more frequently than you think.
-On a daily basis, I see patients with complaints of body odors, rashes, STDs, itching, gases, sexual disturbances, etc. You name the embarrassing symptom, and I’ve seen it—again and again.
+Athlete’s foot (aka tinea pedis): it’s not the most embarrassing problem you can have, but it’s certainly not one you want to shout out from the rooftop.
+Yet even if you’re embarrassed by your medical symptoms, it shouldn’t keep you from talking to your doctor about them.
+I am always stunned to see patients live for years with certain conditions because they are too fearful to ask their doctor for help.
+Believe me when I tell you that there is no topic that is too embarrassing for physicians.
+We’ve heard and seen it all … especially about so-called “embarrassing” conditions much more frequently than you think.
+On a daily basis, I see patients with complaints of body odors, rashes, STDs, itching, gases, sexual disturbances, and much more.
+You name the embarrassing symptom, and I’ve seen patients with it—again and again.

 That’s why I enjoy covering these sorts of topics.
-I know as a doctor how common they are and how many patients are afraid to ask.
+I know as a doctor how common they are and how many patients are afraid to speak up and ask about them.
 And I hope to help.
-So today I’d like to cover one of those topics that make many people squirm – athlete’s foot.
+So today I’d like to cover one of those topics that make many people squirm—athlete’s foot.

+According to a study published in BMJ Clinical Evidence, 15-25% of people are likely to contact athlete’s foot at one point or another.
 The culprit of athlete’s foot is not a virus or bacteria, but a fungus.
-The technical doctors’ lingo for athlete’s foot is “tinea pedis.”
+The technical medical lingo for athlete’s foot is “tinea pedis.”
 Despite the name, athletes aren’t the only ones who experience athlete’s foot.
-The reason lots of athletes tend to contract this fungus on their feet is because they break a serious sweat, and they tend to walk around barefoot all over the locker room and shared public shower areas.
+The reason many athletes tend to contract this fungus on their feet is because they break a serious sweat, and they tend to walk around barefoot all over the locker room and shared public shower areas.

-However, anyone at any age from childhood into adulthood can contract it.
-Fungus lives everywhere your feet go – in the shower, on the floor, around the pool, and in our socks and shoes.
+However, anyone at any age from childhood into adulthood can contract athlete's foot.
+Fungus lives everywhere your feet go: in the shower, on the floor, around the pool, and in our socks and shoes.

 What Are the Symptoms of Athlete’s Foot?